machineware-gmbh/vcml/doc/properties.md

 * `vcml::broker_env`: property values are retrieved from environment variables.

+* `vcml::broker_lua`: property values are defined by a LUA scriptfile.

 ----
 ## Scalar Properties
 Scalar properties refer to properties wrapping a scalar data type, such as